tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 ---
 layout: post
-title: "Guide to Core Data 2018"
+title: "Modern Guide to Core Data 2018"
 date: 2018-09-01T13:25:29+08:00
 categories: [Database]
 ---

 Core Data has been around for 10 years, with many legacy concepts and APIs.
-This guide is the modern way to use Core Data, until further WWDCs :)
+This guide is the modern way to use Core Data, until further WWDC updates :)

-If you are interested in the history of how we got here, the last section has the long history, describing the stack and libraries to use, and the issues.
+If you are interested in the history of how we got here, the last section has the long history, describing the 3rd party stacks and libraries, and issues.

 The technology has since improved much.
-In this guide, I will use only what a modern developer should use.
+In this guide, I will use show what a modern developer should use.

 ## Create the database

 Use [Xcode](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreData/KeyConcepts.html) to create the model schema.
 In this guide, the data model name (the .xcdatamodeld file) is "MyDataModel".

-When editing an entity, don't do extra, and leave the entity name and class name the **same**.
+When editing the entity, leave the entity name and class name the **same**.

 Set **Codegen** to **Class Definition**.